Ditching Hormonal Contraceptives? 11 Non-Hormonal Birth Control Options

 You may have landed here because you’ve been learning about how hormonal birth control affects you with long-term use.
 If you’ve been on hormonal birth control like the Pill, you might be concerned about things like:

 There’s so much more than that.
-For more detail, this podcast episode of Bulletproof Radio with women’s health expert Dr. Jolene Brighten (iTunes) explains the mess that hormonal birth control makes in women’s bodies while taking it, and after.
+For more detail, this podcast episode of Bulletproof Radio with women’s health expert Sarah Hill, PhD (iTunes) explains the mess that hormonal birth control makes in women’s bodies, head to toe.

 If you’re ready to reset your body without giving up sexy time with your partner, keep reading to learn about your non-hormonal birth control options and the pros and cons of each.